dendriel/crow-framework/README.md

 ## TODO

+- Add a sample for loading a whole view from a template.
 - Add a method to return the game object builder with the engine injected on it, this way allowing the builder to inject the crow components dependencies automatically.
-- Make screen components do no inherit from java.awt components.
+- Make screen components do not inherit from java.awt components.
 - Allows to pre-load image resources (similar to addAudioClipMetadata from audio)
-- Use Identifiable in UI components.
+- Use Identifiable in UI components (instead of the 'tag' attribute).
 - Add background (looping) music to Skeleton Hunter game.

 ## Nice To Have